-• The State Board of Administration for participation in the Florida PrimeTM created by Section 218.415, Florida Statutes is an investment pool that operates under investment guidelines established by Section 215.47, Florida Statutes.
-The District's investments in the Florida PrimeTM, an external investment pool, are reported at amortized cost.
-The pool is rated AAAm by Standard and Poor's.
-The Florida PrimeTM account was closed in June 2018 and the District recognized \$2 in earnings during the 2018 Fiscal Year.
+The State Board of Administration, for participation in the Local Government Investment Pool (Florida Prime[TM]) created by Section 218.415, Florida Statues is an investment pool that operates under investment guidelines established by Section 215.47, Florida Statutes.
+The District's investments in the Florida Prime[TM], an external investment pool, are reported at amortized cost.
+The District recognized \$2 in earnings from Florida Prime[TM] during Fiscal Year 2018.